linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

 posts](/mirantis.html) documenting what problems encountered so far.

 [Mirantis Fuel](https://wiki.openstack.org/wiki/Fuel) is a bare-metal installer for OpenStack.
-Mirantis provides a way virtualize the [setup using VirtualBox](https://docs.mirantis.com/openstack/fuel/fuel-6.1/virtualbox.html).
+Mirantis provides a way to virtualize the [setup using VirtualBox](https://docs.mirantis.com/openstack/fuel/fuel-6.1/virtualbox.html).
 Decided to virtualize Mirantis Fuel using [vagrant-libvirt](https://github.com/pradels/vagrant-libvirt).
 Using a Vagrant